 On June 12 Eloise wrote: “Mountain ash planted May 28, 1909 bloomed for the first time” [Sorbus americana, American Mountain Ash].

-Fencing work was done in the Garden for probably the first time.
+Fencing work was done in the Garden for the first time since the original 3 acres were fenced in 1907.
 It began on June 26 and on July 16 Eloise wrote: “Lady Slipper meadow enclosed today, fence not completely braced.”

 In order to really secure the Garden from large animals, vandals and people that just wandered in from all directions, it had to be securely fence and equipped with gates that could be locked.
 Eloise Butler even resorted to the newspaper on several occasions to state her case for a fence.